kmurph73/set-state-is-great/README.md

 Access the central state obj via `store.state`.

-It's not frozen, feel free to mutate it as you see fit.
+Feel free to mutate it as you see fit.

 ```javascript
 store.state.drawer; // => {open: true, other: 'yup'}
 store.state.drawer.open = false;
 store.forceUpdate('drawer');
 ```

 Or just replace it wholesale: